 The short answer is that the inks Morris & Forndran (and we) use are state of the art products designed explicitly to bond with difficult substrates like cast polyester resins, metals (like stainless steel and aluminum--thermal mugs, medical instruments, etc.) as well as glass (beer glasses, etc.), plastics (golf balls, pens, etc.), and other materials by what chemists call “chemical crosslinking.”
 What that means is that these inks bond with the underlying material--called the "substrate"--at the molecular level.
 These inks have properties similar to those used in “tagless” T-shirt printing.
 (For further information, please see https://en.wikipedia.org/wiki/Cross-link et al.)

 |These state of the art inks differ from inks used on the old vintage brushes made by Vulfix, Simpson, Rubberset, and others in that some of these older inks were actually intended to partially wear off with time.
 Lee Sabini of Morris & Forndran tells me that was done in some cases because retailers complained to the manufacturers that they needed a sure way to tell if a brush had been used.
 (Apparently, people had been returning used brushes for refunds claiming they were unused.)
-As a result, makers used inks that would partially wash off the first time a brush was wetted.|
+As a result, makers used inks that would partially wash off the first time a brush was wetted.

 We next purchased ink samples and followed the manufacturers' application instructions religiously--then repeated the same tests.
 It was only after our imprints passed these tests that we offered our imprinted brushes to the public.

 So what about laser engraving?
 My honest--admittedly blunt--opinion is that it's largely about marketing.
 I look at it this way: Lasers are sexy.
-They do engrave an image into the substrate creating a more permanent impression, yet the inks used are the same.

-We have looked into laser imprinting, but have held off for at least three reasons: (1) the up-front investment (on the order of $25-$35k+) is cost-prohibitive for our small-scale operations; (2) if laser engraving is done too deeply, soap scum can accumulate inside the etching that’s difficult to remove; and (3) we believe (combined with the proven durability of today’s inks) our current imprinting yields a more attractive result.
+We looked into laser imprinting, but have held off for at least three reasons: (1) the up-front investment (on the order of $25-$35k+) is cost-prohibitive for our small-scale operations; (2) if laser engraving is done too deeply, soap scum can accumulate inside the etching that’s difficult to remove; and (3) we believe (combined with the proven durability of today’s inks) our current imprinting yields a more attractive result.
 Obviously, these are our opinions.
 Others may legitimately disagree--and we have no problems with that.
 We simply say that if our logos wear off during normal use, we will gladly re-apply them.